- ABOUT JIPO

 This is a Mark indicating that the goods or services bearing the Mark have been certified by the proprietor of the Mark and met certain established standards, as set out by the Certifying Body.
 Certification may be in respect of origin, material, and mode of manufacture of goods or performance services, quality, accuracy or other characteristics of the goods/services being offered.

-An example of a Certification Mark is the Jamaica Coffee Board, which acts as a Certifying Body for coffee producers wishing to use the Trade Mark “Blue Mountain Coffee”.
+An example of a Certification Mark is the “Blue Mountain Coffee” mark for which the Jamaica Coffee Board acts as a Certifying Body for coffee producers wishing to use the Trade Mark.

 How is a Trade Mark Registered?

 i.
 An application to register a Trade Mark must be filed at the Trade Marks & Designs Directorate, of the Jamaica Intellectual Property Office (JIPO), via form ‘TM1’.

 ii.
 The application must contain a clear reproduction of the Mark being filed for registration, including any colours, forms, or three-dimensional features.

 iii.
 The application must also contain acceptable and specific descriptions of the goods and/or services to which the Mark will apply.
 While we classify goods and services based on the Nice Classification of goods and services.
 The goods and services must be specific as the Class Headings are not generally acceptable descriptions..

 iv.
 The Mark must fulfill all the requirements under the Trade Marks Act, 1999, Trade Marks Rules 2001 and The Trade Marks Amended Rules 2011, in order for it to be protected as a Trade Mark including as a Collective or Certification Mark.